WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

-solutions aimed to address increasingly complex real-world problems, managing code became a challenge since the only available tool for organizing code was functions, which meant code could only be reused at a very granular level or the entire files and directorys.
+solutions aimed to address increasingly complex real-world problems, managing code became a challenge since the only available tool for organizing code was functions, which meant code could only be reused at a very granular level or the entire files and directories.

 Simula, encoded designing for simulating real-world processes in its name, introduced the concept of object-oriented programming, allowing developers